basnetsoyuj/jekyll-website/_posts/2019-06-18-Zugzwang-An-Imposed-Elegance.md

 </div>
 </center>

-Complex Zugzwang positions are very rare in professional level chess and are believed to once in a lifetime for a player.Now, let's look at a famous game : Fritz S&auml;misch versus Aron Nimzowitsch, Copenhagen 1923.
+Complex Zugzwang positions are very rare in professional level chess and are believed to occur once in a lifetime for a player.
+Now, let's look at a famous game : Fritz S&auml;misch versus Aron Nimzowitsch, Copenhagen 1923.
 The game is often regarded as "The Immortal Zugzwang Game".
 <br>
 <center>
 <iframe allowtransparency="true" border="0" frameborder="0" height="465" width="603" src="//www.chess.com/emboard?id=6206922"></iframe>